Nursing interviews

 Approximate Interview Dates

-Invitations to interview are usually sent after the UCAS deadline date, between January and February, with our face to face interviews taking place at the end of February and throughout March.
+Due to the highly competitive nature of the course, Invitations to interview are usually sent after the UCAS deadline date, between January and February, with our interviews taking place at the end of February.
 If successful, you will receive your offer once interviews have been completed.
 Unsuccessful applicants will hear from us too; however, most of these decisions are unlikely to be made until after we have filled all of our interview places.

-Candidates who are interviewed face to face will receive a briefing before the interviews commence and will have the opportunity to participate in a short questions and answers session following your interview.
-This will also be an opportunity to ask any questions that you may have.
+Within your invite to interview you will receive a briefing about the interview and what to expect.
+You will have time at the end of the interview to ask any questions that you may have.
 You may wish to spend some time visiting the University campus on this day too.
 However, if you can, it may also be a good idea to visit the University prior to application on one of the University Open Days held each June, October and November.
 Details are given on the University's website.
 Please note that we cannot arrange to meet with prospective applicants on an individual basis.

 You can find out more more information about our Open Days or book onto a central campus tour